jorgeassis/marineforestsDB/ReadMe.md

 ### License

-Except where otherwise noted, the content on this repository is licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+The content on this repository is licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).

 <br>